lanl/SEPIA/docs/snippets.rst

 Unlike notebooks, these are not self-contained examples, but are meant to be a quick reference for specific tasks.
 These are not necessarily exhaustive examples; see full class documentation for all possible arguments and options.
-For a more full walkthrough, see :ref:`workflow`.
+For a more full description of the SEPIA work flow, see :ref:`workflow`.

 :ref:`SepiaData inputs`